Tarrant County · Owner Guide

 How Long Will It Take to Rent Out My House in 76179?

 A rent-ready house in 76179 priced correctly typically finds a tenant in two to four weeks during peak leasing season.
+The live data agrees: across our northwest Tarrant County zips, the median time from listing to signed lease was 26 days as of the July 13, 2026 MLS pull.
 Off-season or overpriced, you are looking at six to ten weeks or longer.
-The biggest variable is not the market — it is your price and your condition.
+The biggest variable is not the market.
+It is your price and your condition.

 Rent-Ready vs. Needs Work